 The Center’s Directors

 The Center’s establishment was announced in January 1961.
 Bernard M. W. Knox, then Professor of Classics at Yale University, was appointed the first Director.
 Because of a previous commitment (as Sather Lecturer) at the University of California, Berkeley, his appointment was delayed by one year, during which Professor Michael C. J. Putnam of Brown University served as Acting Director.
-Bernard Knox retired in 1985; he was succeeded by Zeph Stewart of Harvard University (1985-1992), Deborah Boedeker and Kurt Raaflaub of Brown University (1992-2000), and by the current Director, Gregory Nagy of Harvard University (2000-).
+Bernard Knox retired in 1985; he was succeeded by Zeph Stewart of Harvard University (1985-1992), Deborah Boedeker and Kurt Raaflaub of Brown University (1992-2000), and by Gregory Nagy of Harvard University (2000-2021).
+The current Director of the Center is Mark J. Schiefsky.

 The first group of Fellows arrived in 1961 just as construction was starting.
 They worked and lived in a house owned by Mr. Mellon on Whitehaven Street.
 The Center was officially dedicated on May 14, 1963, with Mr. Mellon and other dignitaries in attendance.
 At that occasion, Paul Mellon and Bernard Knox expressed their hopes that the Center would serve as a model for other institutions and “give a fresh impetus but also a new direction to the study of Greek and hence to its effect on our own age.”